Ericliu001/async-expandable-list/README.md

 Introduction
 -------------------
-CollectionView handles display of a list in header-items struture:
+CollectionView handles displaying of a list in header-items struture:
    * Header A
        * item a1
        * item a2